“Desiderata” for the Third Millennium

 The Hostility of Colonialism

 Who would not want a new car or a new SUV?
-I mean, in a poverty-stricken country like the Philippines, it is very sardonic to see that while most people still complain about having inconsiderable money to make both ends meet, the majority still quench their insatiable thirst for imported cars, be it by means of installment or cash.
+I mean, in a poverty-stricken country like the Philippines, it is very sardonic to see that while most people still complain about not having enough money to make both ends meet, the majority still quench their insatiable thirst for imported cars, be it through installment plans or cash.

-Go to the nearest highway and one would see a fleet of Fortuner, Montero, Impreza, Accent, and many more Japanese, American or European cars passing by the ramshackle jeepney — pure mockery at its very best.
+Go to the nearest highway, and one would see a fleet of Fortuners, Monteros, Imprezas, Accents, and many more Japanese, American, or European cars passing by the ramshackle jeepney — pure mockery at its very best.

-For the coffee lovers and those who are pretending to be such, who can resist a posh place like Gloria Jean’s or Seattle’s Best to get a tall and expensive frap, frape, prafe??
+For coffee lovers and those who are pretending to be such, who can resist a posh place like Gloria Jean’s or Seattle’s Best for a tall, expensive frap, frape, prafe??
 Well, whatever the spelling is and a small and costly blueberry cheesecake.
-After all, nobody wants to miss the complicated bar counter, behind where all the blenders and grinders are displayed as if to remind you they really do process your cappuccino.
-Have you noticed how foreign coffee shops had sprouted all over the archipelago and had slowly but surely taken the place of malls, parks, fast food chains, and even cockpit arenas?
+After all, nobody wants to miss the complicated bar counter, behind which all the blenders and grinders are displayed as if to remind you they really do process your cappuccino.
+Have you noticed how foreign coffee shops have sprouted all over the archipelago and have slowly but surely taken the place of malls, parks, fast-food chains, and even cockpit arenas?

 Well, that is just coffee, let us switch to technology.
 When it comes to cellular phones or other gadgets, Filipinos would never ever be the last human race to use the latest Apple-manufactured piece of communication device, despite the fact that it really is expensive.

-A phone is a necessity these days but it makes me wonder why an average Pinoy worker, despite the daily earning of the minimum wage which just suits his payment for house rental, electricity and water bill, and food, opts to purchase this product of the late Steve Jobs over the cheaper phone.
-A forty-five thousand phone over three thousand worth of locally made phone?
-Come on, it’s no longer a matter of freedom or choice —it’s already wanton frolic.
+A phone is a necessity these days, but it makes me wonder why an average Pinoy (Filipino) worker, despite the daily earnings of the minimum wage, which just suits his payment for house rental, electricity, water bills, and food, opts to purchase this product of the late Steve Jobs over the cheaper phone.
+A 45,000-peso phone, or over 3,000 worth of a locally made phone?
+Come on, it’s no longer a matter of freedom or choice –it’s already wanton frolic.

 English: La Loma Cemetery in Manila (1900) use...

-Visiting foreign countries and cities more than touring local places like Dingalan, Pagudpud, Puerto Princesa or even the overly abused Boracay gives everyone an idea that there is no decent place to visit in the Philippines at all.
-It’s no wonder why travel agencies promote scenic areas in other countries like The Forbidden City, Tiananmen Square, Sao Paulo Beach, and others.
+Visiting foreign countries and cities, rather than touring local places like Dingalan, Pagudpud, Puerto Princesa, or even the overly abused Boracay, gives everyone the impression that there is no decent place to visit in the Philippines at all.
+It’s no wonder that travel agencies promote scenic areas in other countries, such as the Forbidden City, Tiananmen Square, and Sao Paulo Beach.
 They know how to flatter Filipinos because they can see through us.

 Original caption (cropped out): Native boats a...

 The arrival of the European conquistadores brought a new phase and meaning to the lives and mindset of the Filipinos.
-We learned to integrate the Spanish language into our own even naming the Philippines in honor of the Spanish king.
-Provinces in the Philippines were renamed with Spanish names such as Nueva Ecija and Vizcaya, Laguna, Isabela, La Union, Antique, Marinduque, Negros Occidental, and Oriental and Valle de Compostela.
-More than this naming of places, the greatest influence the Spaniards have left us is faith in Roman Catholicism.
-Filipinos at home set up an altar in the Hispanic tradition, adorned with Catholic images, flowers, and candles as they have internalized observation of fiestas, devotion, rosary, baptism, and many more.
+We learned to integrate Spanish into our own language, even naming the Philippines after the Spanish crown prince who ultimately became king (King Philip II).
+Provinces in the Philippines were renamed with Spanish names, such as Nueva Ecija, Nueva Vizcaya, Laguna, Isabela, La Union, Antique, Marinduque, Negros Occidental, Negros Oriental, and Valle de Compostela.
+Beyond this naming of places, the greatest influence the Spaniards have left us is the faith in Roman Catholicism.
+Filipinos at home set up an altar in the Hispanic tradition, adorned with Catholic images, flowers, and candles, as they have internalized the observance of fiestas (religious festivals), devotion, the rosary, baptism, and many more.

 English: Depiction of the flag of the Philippi...